FDF Competition Information

 FORMS FOR SUBMITTAL ONSITE AT FDF

-Costume Form – forms and photo’s will need to be turned in onsite at the Director’s Briefing on Thursday, January 11th.
+Costume Form – forms and photo’s will need to be turned in onsite at the Director’s Briefing on Thursday Night.
 Print the PDF you receive via email (we cannot print these documents) and tape/glue/staple your photos to an 8.5 x 11 piece of paper for each day and label them.

-Find the Costume form here, fill it out and you’ll be emailed a PDF document.
+Costume form: COMING SOON.
+Please fill it out and you’ll be emailed a PDF document.

 STAGE SIZES AND MICS

 Stage Size – 48’W x 44’D x 4’H

 Mics – Division I room will have 5 lavaliers each performance day.
 Advanced Senior will have 8 lavaliers for their Final Suite on Sunday only

 – 4 hanging mics, middle front of stage (they hang from the ceiling and cannot be moved)

 Stage Size – 40’W x 32’D x 2’8”H